 In Kakuma

-It is important to try out different approaches for project delivery for example in 2022 our partners used a peer-to-peer life skills training with adolescent girls.
+It is important to try out different approaches for project delivery for example, our partners used a peer-to-peer life skills training with adolescent girls.

 Participants have been able to form their own groups and facilitate a life skills training session with them resulting in greater reach and effectiveness.